MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-ma-ws-import.md

   .SYNOPSIS

   Get the comma-separated list of *.wsconfig files from Extensions folder.

   .DESCRIPTION

   Get the comma-separated list of *.wsconfig files from Extensions folder.

   .PARAMETER path

-  The path to the Extensions folder which is contained *.wsconfig files.
+  The path to the Extensions folder that contains the *.wsconfig files.

   .EXAMPLE